Goals, Objectives, Planned Activities and Roadmap

 First Stage

-• Presented detailed and ad-hoc cases for a Baruch Plan for AI for the highest and most relevant officials and departments of the governments of China and the US, and the heads of the relevant agencies in security agencies, and engaged with top officials close to the decision-makers;
+• Presented detailed and ad-hoc cases for a Baruch Plan for AI for the highest and most relevant advisors to the presidents of China, the US, and selected states and IGO, and relevant heads of department of their security agencies - and seek to engage them via email, calls, open letters, video calls, 1to1 meetings and hybrid or virtual events.

-• Onboarded more suitable persons and organizations to raise our profile, authority, and capability to reach out to states in the next months;
+• Onboarded more suitable persons and organizations to raise our profile, authority, and capability to engage decision-makers in states in the following months;

-• Engaged more extensively with leading representatives of China, the US, and other states, via calls or meetings, or their participation in our events;
+• Engaged more extensively with leading representatives of China, the US, and other states via email, calls, open letters, video calls, 1to1 meetings and hybrid or virtual events.

 • The 1st Harnessing AI Risk Summit is held over 2 days in a neutral state or participating state (Geneva or New York).
-At least 3-7 states or regional IGOs, that are globally diverse including "1 key AI state or IGOs", including at least one medium-sized and one with rare or unique AI supply chain assets, have participated in the Summit in some form:
+At least 3-7 states or regional IGOs that are globally diverse, including "1 key AI state or IGOs", and at least one medium-sized and one with rare or unique AI supply chain assets, have participated in the Summit in some form:

-• Version 2 of the Case for a Coalition for a Baruch Plan for AI has been published;
+• Version 2 of the 90-page Case for a Coalition for a Baruch Plan for AI (v.1) PDF has been published;

 • States and possibly superpowers are increasingly engaged, developing a complete understanding of the AI situation, the risks and opportunities, a sense of ownership of the initiative, and getting down to the technical and treaty-making details.